httpwg/http2-spec/draft.md

     Date: Thu, 1 May 2014 16:20:09 GMT
     HTTP-TLS: ma=3600

+Note that the commitment is not bound to a particular alternative service; clients SHOULD use other alternative services that they become aware of, as long as the requirements regarding authentication and avoidance of cleartext protocols are met.

-A client that has has not authenticated the server MAY do so when it sees a `HTTP-TLS` header field.
-The server is authenticated as described in Section 3.1 of {{RFC2818}}, noting the additional requirements in {{I-D.ietf-httpbis-alt-svc}}.
-If server authentication is successful, the client can persistently store a record that the requested origin {{RFC6454}} can be retrieved over TLS.
+When this header field appears in a response, clients MUST strongly authenticate the alternative service, as described in Section 3.1 of {{RFC2818}}, noting the additional requirements in
+{{I-D.ietf-httpbis-alt-svc}}.
+The header field MUST be ignored if strong authentication fails.

 Persisted information expires after a period determined by the value of the "ma" parameter.
 See Section 4.2.3 of {{I-D.ietf-httpbis-p6-cache}} for details of determining response age.

     ma-parameter     = delta-seconds